 In order to motivate the employees, organizations do various activities.
 The activities the companies do basically the results and findings of certain motivational theories.

-Following are the main motivational theories practiced in the modern world.
+Following are the main motivational theories practised in the modern world:

 Humans can be aroused easily by their nature.
 In this motivation theory, the arousal is used for keeping the people motivated.
 Take an army as an example.
 The arousal for eliminating the enemy is a good motivation factor.